stateofmotion/som-terraform/modules/gcp/common/identity_platform_config/README.md

+## API Services
+Requires the project holding the service account to have the following APIs enabled:
+- identitytoolkit.googleapis.com

 ## IAM
-Requires enabling the `identitytoolkit.googleapis.com` api